 Revision History:

+R0: Initial version.

 Discussion

 Various regulatory bodies are exploring the option of enabling Client-to-Client (C2C) operation in the 6 GHz band, with Japan being the first to enable such operation.
 While details of the regulatory rules may vary between different regulatory domains, C2C devices in general needs to be ‘enabled’ to use the C2C rules by being able to hear an ‘enabling’ indoor AP, such as the LPI or standard power indoor APs.